althafvly/AmlogicKitchen/docs/level2.md

 - odm_* - odm A/B section
 - oem_* - oem A/B section

-4) run pack and select level 2
+4) run pack/rkpack and select level 2

 5) then to pack level 1 run pack and select level1 or to create full OTA, run pack_level1_fota